chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 if (skip) return Enumerable.Empty<T>();
 ```

-✅ **DO** favor returning empty collections over nulls, particularly for data that crosses boundaries.
-An operation like iteration over an empty collection is safe and does not lead to exceptions as would null objects.
+✅ **DO** favour returning empty collections over nulls, particularly for data that crosses boundaries.
+An operation-like iteration over an empty collection is safe and does not lead to exceptions as would null objects.

-✅ **DO** favor the use of file-scoped namespaces over block scoped namespaces particularly to benefit from less indentation.
+✅ **DO** favour the use of file-scoped namespaces over block-scoped namespaces particularly to benefit from less indentation.

 ```csharp
 // ditch this